• Brand Management

 Sphera Imperial Blue

 The primary color of the Sphera brand.
 It is the color the brand is known by - Sphera is Imperial Blue.
-Headlines and hero copy are set in Sphera Imperial Blue or Salt on Sphera Imperial Blue - it is the brand voice visually represented.
+Headlines and copy are set in Sphera Imperial Blue or Salt on Sphera Imperial Blue - it is the brand voice visually represented.
 Backdrops of Imperial Blue are used occasionally when the brand needs to draw more attention to itself in cases such as tradeshows or a section break in a Powerpoint.

 Salt